chovy1/serialbox/README.md

 This is a fork of https://github.com/C2SM-RCM/serialbox including some changes.

-It was created and modified to support the FortranTestGenerator: https://github.com/fortesg/fortrantestgenerator.
+It was created and modified to support the `FortranTestGenerator`: https://github.com/fortesg/fortrantestgenerator.

 # serialbox